thomasvan/ubuntu16-magento2-nginx-php7/README.md

 You can start/stop/restart and view the error logs of nginx and php-fpm services: `http://127.0.0.1:9011`

-And this is the most important part, get the container ip and other information to setup magento there, you could get those by:
+And this is the most important part, getting the container ip and other information to setup magento there, you could get those by:
-- Looking into the output as `docker run ...`command run or `docker logs <container-id>`:
+- Looking into the output of `docker logs <container-id>`:
 - Using [docker inspect](https://docs.docker.com/engine/reference/commandline/inspect/parent-command) command
 - Check the ~/readme.txt file by using [Web-Based SSH Terminal](http://127.0.0.1:2222)